-Not only do closed headphones offer sound isolation, but they also keep the music you are listening to from escaping outside.
+Not only do closed headphones offer sound isolation, but they also reduce sound leakage.
 This could come in handy in places such as the library or on a plane/car/bus where you can listen to your music without disturbing those around you.
-Closed headphones will also offer privacy since no one can tell what you are listening to, even if he or she are sitting next to you.
+Closed headphones will also offer privacy since no one can tell what you are listening to, even if he or she is sitting next to you.

-Open headphones are poor at offering sound isolation from the surrounding environment, especially in noisy places.
-Thanks to their open back nature, when using them you will still be able to hear all or most sounds around you.
+Open headphones are poor at offering sound isolation, especially in noisy places.
+Thanks to their open-back nature, when using them you will still be able to hear all or most sounds around you.

 For this reason, the use of open headphones in the outside world might come with challenges but, in quiet places where you can hear your music without interference, they would work better.
 However, because of sound leakage, using this type of headphone in places like the library would be unethical.

-However, for those people that need or want to be aware of their surroundings, then open back headphones are excellent.
-If you enjoy your music while jogging or running in a busy area, then open back headphones can be safer to have on.
+However, for those people that need or want to be aware of their surroundings, then open-back headphones are excellent.
+If you enjoy your music while jogging or running in a busy area, then open-back headphones can be safer to have on while still working out.

-Open headphones leak all their audio to the outside world.
+Open-back headphones leak sound to the outside world.
 Besides, they do not provide any noise isolation for the user.
 For this reason, open-back headphones are a preferred option to use at home or at the office where you can listen to your music without distractions from the outside world, or without interfering with other people.

+Currently, some of the best headphones in the market are open-back headphones.
+These include the likes of the Focal Utopia, Audeze LCD-4 or the Sonoma Model One Electrostatic headphone.
 Though some of the best high-end open headphone models are pretty expensive, You can get cheaper ones such as the HiFiMAN HE400-S or the Grado SR60i.
-You can also check out our list of the best open-back headphones for an in-depth guide.
+Check out our guide on the best open-back headphones for more choices.